hyperledger/identus-cloud-agent/docs/decisions/20230518-data-isolation-for-multitenancy.md

 ### Technology Stack

-The PRISM platform heavily uses the relational database PostgreSQL.
+The Identus platform heavily uses the relational database PostgreSQL.
 Even having the abstraction as a Data Access Layer (DAL), introducing the alternative solution implies a lot of engineering efforts for refactoring and is not recommended at the current phase of the platform development.

 ## Decision Drivers